 At least once per semester, the Office of Admissions will notify by email all prospective students of the report's availability.
-Prospective students may obtain a copy of the report by contacting the Office of Admissions either in person at the Baker Martin House located at 3015 Avenue D, by emailing admissions@txwes.edu, or by contacting the office directly at (817) 531-4422.
+Prospective students may obtain a copy of the report by contacting the Office of Admissions either in person in the Martin University Center, by emailing admissions@txwes.edu, or by contacting the office directly at (817) 531-4422.
 A copy of the report may also be obtained from the campus website at https://txwes.edu/security/clery-act-reports/.